yummic/ceph/doc/radosgw/s3select.rst

 ----------------
 .. _feature-table:

-  | Currently only part of `AWS select command <https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference-select.html>`_ is implemented, table bellow describes what is currently supported.
+  | Currently only part of `AWS select command <https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference-select.html>`_ is implemented, table below describes what is currently supported.
   | The following table describes the current implementation for s3-select functionalities:

 +---------------------------------+-----------------+-----------------------------------------------------------------------+